vincecampanale/tower-of-hanoi/README.md

 ### Tower of Hanoi
-Created with [three.js](https://threejs.org/), a Javascript library created by [mrdoob](https://github.com/mrdoob) to make using WebGL easier.
+Made with &hearts; using [three.js](https://threejs.org/), a Javascript library created by [mrdoob](https://github.com/mrdoob) to make using WebGL easier.

 ### User Stories
 #### Must-haves:
 1) I can move around and explore space surrounding the towers.
   W: forward
   A: backward
   S: turn right
   D: turn left
   Q: strafe left
   E: strafe right
   Space bar: move up and zoom out
   X: move down and zoom in

 2) I can pick up and move the discs.
   * Only the one on top of a pile.